 The easiest way to access Jiufen and Shifen in a day is to join an organized tour.
 With that said, though, if you’d like to explore the area at your own pace, its best to rely on public transport.

 There is no direct train or bus between Shifen and Jiufen.
 Instead, you’ll need to take a bus back to Ruifang Station and then train to Shifen.
 You can take any of the buses mentioned above (788, 856, or 965) to get there from Jiufen.
 Once you arrive at Ruifang, it’s quite easy to get to Shifen, but you’ll need to time your visit as trains are rather sporadic.
 You can read all about getting to Shifen from Ruifang Station (or Taipei) in this detailed guide.

 Of course, another option is to get a taxi from Jiufen to Ruifang Station.
 There is a dedicated taxi stand near the Jiufen Old Street main entrance, right in front of the lookout pavilion.
-We opted for this option as we wanted to see the Golden Waterfalls before we went back to Ruifang.
+We opted for this option as we wanted to see the Golden Waterfalls (one of Taiwan’s top waterfalls) before we went back to Ruifang.
 We had to negotiate with the driver to wait for us, and even though the ride ended up costing NT$500, it was still worth it.

 How to go back to Taipei from Jiufen

 To get back to Taipei from Jiufen, simply retrace the same steps you took to get there.
 Make sure to time your visit, though, as both buses and trains only run certain time slots.

 Direct Bus: The last bus to Taipei from Jiufen is at 21:30, but I strongly recommend getting an earlier bus to avoid being stranded in Jiufen.
 The buses work on a first-come-first-serve basis and get incredibly crowded after 5 pm.